TalalAlsaiaari/ft_irc/README.md

 	- [ ] figure it out
 - [ ] Parse Client Input

+### Requirements

+	- You must have operators and regular users.
+		- To allow a reasonable amount of order to be kept within the IRC network, a special class of clients (operators) is allowed to perform general maintenance functions on the network.
+Although the powers granted to an operator can be considered as 'dangerous', they are nonetheless required.
+Operators should be able to perform basic network tasks such as disconnecting and reconnecting servers as needed to prevent long-term use of bad network routing.
+In recognition of this need, the protocol discussed herein provides for operators only to be able to perform such functions.
+See sections 4.1.7 (SQUIT) and 4.3.5 (CONNECT).
+   		A more controversial power of operators is the ability  to  remove  a user  from  the connected network by 'force', i.e. operators are able to close the connection between any client and server.
+The justification for  this  is delicate since its abuse is both destructive and annoying.
+For further details on this type of action, see section 4.6.1 (KILL).

 ## Run irssi in Docker
 ``` bash
 	docker run -itd --name=irssi irssi